tobiasb/tasmota-manager/README.md

-# Manage your devices running Tasmota
+# Bulk configure your devices running Tasmota

 Allows you to apply a configuration to your Tasmota devices without necessarily knowing their IP addresses.
 Supports

 - Individual devices (if you do know the IP address)
-- Bulk update of devices within the network
+- Bulk update of devices within the network (by CIDR)

 __Requires the HTTP API to be enabled on the Tasmota device__